 Ramadan is the 9th month in the Islamic calendar, and the day changes every year due to the Islamic calendar being based on the cycles of the moon.

-In 2021 in the UK, Ramadan will start on Tuesday 13 April and will end on Tuesday 11 May.
+In 2021 in the UK, Ramadan started on Tuesday 13 April and ended on Tuesday 11 May.

 How do we celebrate?

 Muslims fast between sunrise and sunset.
 Fasting teaches Muslims to be patient and think of the suffering of the poor around the world, and devote themselves to their faith.

 During Ramadan, we have 2 meals: the first one is called “Iftar” and we eat it as soon as the sun starts to set, and the second meal is called “Suhoor”, which we eat just before sunrise.

 I am currently a student in the UK, but I celebrate it the same way as I usually do in my home country.
 However, obviously there will be no gathering with my family and friends, and this is the most difficult thing for me because it makes me feel nostalgic.